Home / 2015 Scheme / Understanding your benefits / Contributions

 Contribution rates

 What you pay (known as a contribution) is taken from your salary each month.
-There are different bands based on your pensionable pay.
+There are different bands based on your actual pay.

 Tax relief